YLBohak/yasmin-intro-lab-automation/Project1-Grove starter kit/README.md

  - push the file to your repo.

 ## Exercise
-- pressure value:
+- pressure value: 99.9 kPa
-- led blinks when:
+- led blinks when: leave a certain mode (=sensor)
-- led is constant when:
+- led is constant when: not inside a specific mode
-- buzzer plays when:
+- buzzer plays when: left a certain mode.